Homesteaders pride themselves on being self reliant or they are trying to get that way.

 No one really needs to be totally self-reliant.
 If the SHTF, we want to use our local economy to continue life as we know it.
 We want to buy or barter things from our neighbors, trade labor and entertainment and share our knowledge and abundance with those around us.
 If we hide out in our own little world now, we won’t know who has certain skills that we don’t have.
 We won’t have fostered those relationships that we may need later.
 The saying “no man is an island” goes for homesteaders too.

 Can you live like a hermit with no contact or help from the outside world?
 Yes, but why would you want to?Should Homesteaders Really Be Totally Self-Reliant?
 No, and here's why! #homesteading Click To Tweet

 Homesteading is about community and using your local resources to help each other.

 Do you strive to be totally self-reliant?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!